Centre for Economic Policy Research: VoxEU.org

 VoxEU promotes research-based policy analysis and commentary by "leading economists."
 The intended audience includes economists in governments, international organisations, academia, and the private sector, as well as journalists specializing in economics, finance, and business.

 The main editors are European economists and economic journalists, including: Richard Baldwin, Carol Propper, Tito Boeri, Juanjo Dolado, Romesh Vaitilingam, and Charles Wyplosz.

 According to its own statement VoxEU receives about a half million page views per month.

 Clive Crook in his blog discusses favorably Vox's contribution to policy debates.

 Geneva Report

 Every year since 1999, CEPR has published the Geneva Report on the World Economy as a joint project with the International Center for Monetary and Banking Studies (ICMB), an independent foundation associated with the Graduate Institute of International and Development Studies in Geneva.
 In addition, CEPR and ICMB occasionally publish special reports as part of the Geneva Report series.

-COVID Economics

-COVID Economics, Vetted and Real-Time Papers is an economics publication established in late March 2020 and published by the CEPR.
-It serves as an online-only forum for the rapid dissemination of research on COVID-19.
-Articles are published as preprints after being vetted by the publication's editors.